SASS Interview Questions

 11) What are nested rules in Sass?

 Nesting is a method of combining multiple logic structures within one another.
-In Sass, multiple CSS rules are combined within one another.
+In Sass, various CSS rules are connected to one another.

 For example, if you are using multiple selectors then you can use one selector inside another to create compound selectors.